janbjorge/pgqueuer/docs/queuemanager.md

 ## Custom Job Executors

-Job Executors are responsible for executing jobs that have been dequeued from the job queue.
-The `QueueManager` provides a default job executor called `EntrypointExecutor`, but you can also create and register your own custom executors to extend its functionality.
+Executors are responsible for executing jobs that have been dequeued from the job queue.
+The `QueueManager` provides a default job executor called `DefaultEntrypointExecutor`, but you can also create and register your own custom executors to extend its functionality.

-### The `JobExecutor` Interface
+### The `Executor` Interface

-The `JobExecutor` is an abstract base class that defines the interface for any custom job executors.
+The `AbstractEntrypointExecutor` is an abstract base class that defines the interface for any custom job executors.
 It contains the necessary methods and properties that your custom executor must implement.
-By subclassing `JobExecutor`, you can control how jobs are executed, modify concurrency behavior, add custom logging, or even interact with external systems as needed.
+By subclassing `AbstractEntrypointExecutor`, you can control how jobs are executed, modify concurrency behavior, add custom logging, or even interact with external systems as needed.

 The key method that needs to be implemented is:

-- `async def execute(self, job: models.Job) -> None`: This method is called to execute the given job.
+- `async def execute(self, job: models.Job, context: models.Context) -> None`: This method is called to execute the given job.
 Your implementation should handle all the logic associated with processing the job, including error handling and logging.

 Below is an example of how you can create your own custom job executor.